theguy000/warp-gui/README.md

 ./WarpGUI.AppImage
 ```

-Alternatively, you can integrate WarpGUI into your system using AppImageLauncher.
+Alternatively, you can check the release section to install it on your system.

 ## Usage